Acts 14

 Further reading: “Continue in the faith

-(b) Through many tribulations we must enter the kingdom of God.
-As Jesus said, those who follow him can expect trials and tribulations in this world (John 15:20).
-More than most, Paul knew the truth of this statement.
+(c) Through many tribulations we must enter the kingdom of God.
+Those who follow Jesus can expect trials and tribulations in this world (John 15:20).
+More than most, Paul knew the truth of this statement (Eph.
+3:13, 2 Cor.
+11:24–27).

 The Grace Commentary is a work in progress with new content added regularly.
 Sign up for occasional updates below.
-Got something to say?
+Got a suggestion?
 Please use the Feedback page.
 To report typos or broken links on this page, please use the comment form below.

 Leave a Reply